New York : The must-see places of Glee

-The famous arch and fountain in Washington Square have been filmed many times.
+As we mention in our Guide New York of 1000 cult movie, series, music, comics, novel locations, the famous arch and fountain in Washington Square have been filmed many times.
 It’s here that Rachel (Lea Michele), in tears, phones Kurt (Chris Colfer) in episode 1 of season 4.

 Inaugurated in 1972 with 1,933 seats, the Gershwin Theater is the biggest on Broadway.
 Kurt and Rachel go in after theater closing hours and sing “For Good”, from the show Wicked, actually running at this theater.

 The Spotlight Diner is the restaurant where Rachel, Santana (Naya Rivera) and Kurt work in season 5.
 The waiters and waitresses in red and black uniforms are also singers and dancers.
 That place is very much inspired by this diner, where the staff, hoping to make it to Broadway, get on stage while working to sing well-known titles.

 A flashback to the film by Blake Edwards, Breakfast at Tiffany’s, Rachel and Kurt go into this luxury jewelry store, with coffee and doughnuts for breakfast and to talk about their future.

 Rachel and Kurt are in front of the library and talk about if it’s important to stay in New York for thanksgiving.

 In the final episode of season 2, at Sardi’s, Finn (Cory Monteith) and Rachel meet the legendary Broadway singer Patti Lupone, playing her own role.
 She advises Rachel to never give up on her dreams…and adds in a whisper that Finn is cute!
 This restaurant, open in 1927, is a veritable institution.
 It is specially known for the hundreds of caricatures of show-business celebrities covering the walls.
 The Tony Awards for theater performance were born here.